BRSS Audubon Offers Several Programs to Engage Youth in Outdoor Nature and Conservation Experiences.

 Student Bird Research Mentoring

 Over the years we've mentored many students wishing to do bird research.
-Please contact Sandy Morrissey if you are a student wishing help with a bird research project.
+Please contact Sandy Morrissey if you are a student wishing for help with a bird research project.

 Two students from the French-American School of NY recently conducted a research project testing what color of feathers Tree Swallows prefer to use when they line their nests?